eudoxia0/eudoxia0.github.io/article/_posts/2025-01-01-how-i-use-claude.md

 ## Affect

-But then there's the affective explanation: talking to Claude feels like using the [Primer][da].
+Then there's the affective explanation: talking to Claude feels like using the [Primer][da].
 And though there is no Miranda on the other side, it is no less magical.

 Claude is genuinely engaging.
 Exploring ideas with Claude is _fun_.
 You can have genuinely interesting, intellectual conversations with Claude.
 It knows everything, so you can use highly idiosyncratic language, or draw analogies from anywhere, and Claude will keep pace.